Rahulbaran/Notes/JS-Frameworks/react.md

 - When React sees an element representing a user-defined component, it passes JSX attributes & children to this component as a single object.
 The object is known as **props**(properties).
 - **props** make a component more reusable(we can call it whatever we want).
-- Since it is an object so we can destructure it.
+- **props** is an object so we can destructure it.
+- **props** is immutable, which means a component receiving it, is not allowed to modify it.

 ```jsx
 const city = "Ranchi";